Man in the Sea Museum: Special events and educational programs

 The museum hosts a variety of special events, including lectures, film screenings, and workshops, often focusing on specific areas of diving history or marine science.
-One of the museum’s most notable events was the 60th Anniversary of the SEALAB Program, celebrated in June 2024, which brought together former SEALAB aquanauts, family members, and industry leaders to reflect on the program’s impact.
-Additionally, the museum offers educational programs for students, divers, and enthusiasts, including dive training, presentations from diving professionals, and guided tours of the exhibits.
+Additionally, the museum offers educational programs, including dive training, presentations from diving professionals, and guided tours of the exhibits.

 Legacy and impact

-Since 1982, the Man in the Sea Museum has played a crucial role in preserving the history of diving and underwater exploration, offering a unique educational experience for visitors of all ages.
-Through its collections and exhibits, the museum highlights the bravery, ingenuity, and perseverance of divers who have ventured into the deep sea to explore, discover, and protect the world beneath the waves.
+Since 1982, the Man in the Sea Museum has been involved in preserving the history of diving and underwater exploration.